-If the matter is not satisfactorily resolved by the superintendent, the student may ask to have the matter placed on the board agenda of a regularly scheduled board meeting in compliance with board policy.
+If the matter is not satisfactorily resolved by the superintendent, the student may ask to have the matter placed on the agenda of the next regularly scheduled board meeting in compliance with board policy.
+The board retains discretion as to whether to consider or take action on any complaint.